Vijayganeshsrinivasan/Live-plot-of-speed-and-time-to-understand-congestion-in-New-York/README.md

 ---

 ## Introduction
-*We are the Grad students from University at Buffalo, State University of New York providing a live plot of speed and time to understand the congestion in the New York*
+*We are the Grad students from University at Buffalo, State University of New York written a program to capture live data and plot the speed and time to understand the congestion in the New York boroughs*
+- *The source of the data is from https://opendata.cityofnewyork.us/ .
+The site provides open source data, api and wrappers for the data what we want to analyze.
+- *For this program we have taken the Real-Time Traffic Speed Data from the opendata.cityofnewyork website.
+The best part about the data is it will be frequently updated on hourly basis.
 - *Describe the type of data that you're importing.*
 - *Describe the source of the data.
 Include URLs.*
 - *Explain how recent is this data?
 How often is it updated?*